juanmb/SkyPointer/README.md

 * Enter the TCP port 100001 (or the port you passed to the `sky-pointer` command).

-* Close the dialog a press "Connect".
+* Close the dialog and press "Connect".

 Now you can send the equatorial coordinates of the selected object in Stellarium to the *SkyPointer* server by pressing `Ctrl+1`.